How to Build a CRM Automation Workflow in n8n From Scratch

 Workflow 4: Automatic Activity Logging

 One of the biggest CRM problems is that reps don't log their activities.
-This workflow does it automatically.
+This workflow does it automatically, which means the CRM data is always accurate and management can make informed decisions based on real activity data.

 Twilio Call Logging